 Bicyclists may also leave the far right side of the roadway when they want to ride two abreast, but only as long as they are not impeding traffic.
 They may also use any lane when travelling at the same speed as moving traffic.
 Many New Jersey drivers do not appreciate bicyclists sharing the road, even when the cyclist is obeying the law.
 When frustration escalates into anger, it becomes a road rage situation, dangerous for all involved – particularly the cyclist.

-Injuries Sustained in a Road Rage Accident
+What Injuries May Be Sustained in a Road Rage Accident?

 When bicyclists are involved in an accident, they are in a very vulnerable position.
 They do not have the same protection that vehicle passengers have; there is no air bag, seatbelt, or metal enclosure to protect a bicyclist from the dangers on the road.
 Some common bicycle-related injuries include road rash, bruising, and concussions.
 Injuries are often far more serious, including traumatic brain injury, spinal cord injury, or injuries so severe they result in death or permanent disability.
 One angry swerve can cost a bicyclist his or her life.